ijgarrett/stock_price_prediction/README.md

 ### 4. Training
 - Trained for 300 epochs
 - Monitored train loss
-- No separate validation set used in this version

 ### 5. Evaluation
 - Predictions scaled back to original price using inverse transform